 Burial sites older than the pyramids of Giza, real Irish castles, rollercoasters, and a zoo!
 County Meath most certainly has something for everyone.

-County Meath, known as the Royal County, was once one of five provinces in Ireland, and home to the High Kings of Tara.
-Although it has now been demoted somewhat to only a county status, it still holds its regal quality with some of the finest links to ancient Ireland to be found anywhere in the country.
+County Meath, known as the Royal County, was once one of five provinces in Ireland and home to the High Kings of Tara.
+Although it has now been demoted somewhat to county status, it still retains its regal quality, with some of the finest links to ancient Ireland to be found anywhere in the country.

 From rock concerts to ancient burial chambers, here’s the best of what County Meath has to offer: